 Being a professional recipe developer for over 30 years is one of my proudest accomplishments.
 I am good at what I do.
 Folks ask me how I come up with things.
 I have to tell you, I am not sure LOL.
 Sometimes I literally dream about a combination of ingredients.
 Other times I taste a dish at a restaurant or sample a new commercially prepared product and I want to recreate it – or what I think is an even better version.
 Any which way it begins, not a day goes by when I am not creating recipes in my mind, if not actually in our Test Kitchen.

-I was pondering ways to showcase Live Free Ranch Dressing and knew that I wanted something fantastic, even a little over-the-top.
+I was pondering ways to use ranch dressing as an ingredient and knew that I wanted something fantastic, even a little over-the-top.
 Something that would make all of you go, “Whoa, I never thought about ranch dressing in that way!”
 Macaroni and cheese is such a beloved classic that this concept of adding ranch dressing and bacon came to me pretty quickly.
 The addition of chicken added protein and made it much more of a main dish, as opposed to a side dish.
 And, then adding the ranch dressing to the panko topping was pretty inspirational, if I say so myself.

 Bacon Can Be Low FODMAP